fire-eggs/BooruTagger/README.md

 2. Be able to delete all, or some, instances of a tag.
 3. Be able to edit a tag and have that apply to all images.
 4. Be able to add a new/existing tag to one or more images.
-5. Be smart enough to manage the 256 character limit, possibly by dropping "low priority" tags.
+5. Be smart enough to manage the 256 character limit, TBD: possibly by dropping "low priority" tags.